QubesOS/qubes-doc/configuration/network-bridge-support.md

 Finally restart the qubes manager GUI.

-A new option is now available in the AppVM Settings to enable set the NetVM in bridge mode.
-For a bridged AppVM, you should the select a netvm instead of a firewall vm, enable the Bridge option and restart your AppVM.
+An option is available in the AppVM Settings to enable setting the NetVM in bridge mode.
+For a bridged AppVM, you should then select a NetVM instead of a FirewallVM/  ProxyVM, enable the Bridge option, and restart your AppVM.

 NetVM patch (Qubes R2B2)
 ------------------------